 The R10 has a single SD/SDHC/SDXC (UHS-II) memory card slot, aiding in the compact size, light weight, and low cost principles.

 Utilizing the highest R10 movie recording formats and framerates requires fast memory cards.
 For 6k oversampling movie recording, a V90 SDXC memory card is suggested.

 This camera formats memory cards quickly.

 Introduced with the Canon EOS M50 was the .CR3 RAW format, and the Canon EOS R10 gets this feature.
 This RAW file format enables new features, including C-RAW, compressed RAW with lossy compression vs. the normally compressed RAW with non-lossy compression.

 Instead of the not-full-featured small and medium RAW formats Canon formerly offered, C-RAW provides full RAW file support along with an estimated 40% file size reduction (an impressive 43% in the ISO 100 file sizes shared above) over Canon's already efficient RAW file format size.
 The saved space adds up quickly, significantly impacting memory card and hard disk storage capacity requirements.
 With the M50 review, what started as a quick evaluation of this new feature turned into a sizable project.

 Check out the article Should I Use Canon's C-RAW Image File Format? for more information.

 In this case, achieving the target light weight, small size, and low-cost required foregoing in-camera image stabilization.

-A large percentage of the RF lenses feature image stablization, and all (both) RF-S lenses available at review time feature IS.
+However, a large percentage of the RF lenses feature image stabilization, and all (both) RF-S lenses available at review time feature IS.

 The entry-level Canon EOS R10 can shoot up to 15 fps with a mechanical shutter and up to 23 fps in full electronic shutter mode.